 When selecting a 14K gold setting, you’ll notice three options: white gold, rose gold and yellow gold.
 While similar, each color differs in composition.
 The type of metal alloys used and percentage of each metal indicates what color the gold is.

 Selecting the color of gold for your engagement ring or jewelry should be based primarily on personal preference, although composition and price may play a small role in your decision.
+For example, we recommended a white gold setting to one of our readers.
+They ended up going with a rose gold pave to go along with their two carat diamond and, as you can see, they made an excellent choice.

 White gold is a mixture of pure gold and white metals like silver, nickel and palladium, usually with a rhodium coating.